locuoco/stochastic-chemical-kinetics/README.md

 $`[S_T] := [S] + [C] + [P]`$
 such that
 $`\frac{d}{dt}[S_T]=0.`$
-The existence of these constants means that there are only two independent ODEs to solve, corresponding to two independent variables, for example
+The existence of these constants implies that there are only two independent ODEs to solve, corresponding to two independent variables, for example
 $[C]$
 and
 $[P]:$